aniltepe/nba-scripts/README.md

 # nba-scripts
-for fetching teams, players, games etc. from nba.com via chrome webdriver
+creates and fills the database tables of teams, players, games etc. from nba.com via chrome webdriver